winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of non-recursive types

 The Church encoding is a way of representing recursive types (solutions of fixpoint equations `T = F T`).
-We may formally pretend that any type, even a non-recursive type, is a solution of some fixpoint equation.
+We may formally view  any type, even a non-recursive type, as a solution of some fixpoint equation.
 To achieve that, we set `F` to a type constructor that does not depend on its type parameter.

 For example, suppose `K` is a type constructor that represents a pair of `Text` and `Bool`: